tdilauro/Simplified-wiki/Sierra.md

 and [Version
 3](https://sandbox.iii.com/docs/Content/zTutorials/tutAuthenticate.htm).
 Version 1 may still be in use in some libraries.

-We currently believe that version 2 cannot be integrated with Library Simplified.
+We believe that version 2 cannot be integrated with Library Simplified.
 Libraries that use version 2 of Sierra API should either upgrade to version 3 or install another API such as [[Millenium]].
 It may also be possible to integrate with an ILS indirectly thorough a library's Overdrive account, but this is not a good long-term solution because it creates a major dependency on Overdrive.

 ## Setup